 A significant number of companies use 'age of insured' and 'marital status' as factors in calculating their rates.
-26 Division actuaries have been analyzing the use of the factors in the filings of multiple companies.
-PICD actuaries have noted that the generalized linear models currently employed by companies do generate correlations between age of insured and insurance losses.
+The Division's actuaries have been analyzing the use of the factors in the filings of multiple companies.
+The Division's actuaries have noted that the generalized linear models currently employed by companies do generate correlations between age of insured and insurance losses.
 The correlations, however, are not consistent across the industry as one might expect.
-27 Some companies' models reveal higher losses for individuals over forty (40) and therefore have rating factors increase with age of insured.
+Some companies' models reveal higher losses for individuals over forty (40) and therefore have rating factors increase with age of insured.
 Others decrease the factors for individuals of retirement age.
-PICD continues to survey companies about the actuarial bases for their use of these factors, anticipating that more industry data will assist PICD in the evaluation of the validity of these factors.
+The Division continues to survey companies about the actuarial bases for their use of these factors, anticipating that more industry data will assist the Division in the evaluation of the validity of these factors.